coolusaHD/chess-ai/README.txt

   the games being slightly slower, however your agent should be prepared for being given less time than expected by registering preliminary moves)

-o If your agent is still running after the timelimit has passed, your agent will lose unless you have registered a preliminary move with update_move.
-See the template studentagent.py for details.
+o If your agent is still running after the time limit has passed, your agent will lose unless you have registered a preliminary move with update_move.
+See the template student_agents/template.py for details.

+o WHEN YOU WANT TO RUN ChessMain.py with '--agentx Agent1' you need to keep the file name 'template.py'.

-o You must rename the file studentagent.py to the last name of both team members (e.g. rahim_schroeder.py} for Rahim and Schröder).
+o FOR THE SUBMISSION you must rename the file studentagent.py to the last name of both team members (e.g. rahim_schroeder.py} for Rahim and Schröder).
 Keep the class name as 'Agent'.
 Your agent's functionality should be similar to the class MrRandom in 'agents/random.py'.
 You are not allowed to modify any other file in the program, so please make sure your agent works with the base version of the game as distributed.
 Please do not split your implementation across multiple files.

   Important: please include some documentation for your agent as a separate document.
   Document which algorithm you are using, what the idea behind your heuristic/evaluation function is, etc.